Installing Mastra Locally

 npm init -y

-npm install typescript tsx @types/node mastra --save-dev
+npm install typescript tsx @types/node mastra@latest --save-dev

-npm install @mastra/core zod @ai-sdk/openai
+npm install @mastra/core@latest zod @ai-sdk/openai

 Initialize TypeScript